BSc (U. WITS), MSc (Med) (U. WITS), MSc (Epidemiology (London School of Hygiene and Tropical Medicine), D.Phil (Epidemiology) (U. Oxford)

 2015 Carnegie Corporation of New York-Witwatersrand University Diaspora Fellow

-Smoking cessation after cancer; Clinical Oncological Society of Australia policy review
+Smoking cessation after cancer; Clinical Oncological Society of Australia policy review and Cancer Epidemiology Supplement (2022)

 EVOLVING RISK FACTORS FOR CANCERS IN AFRICAN POPULATIONS: Lifestyle, infection, genetic susceptibility and cancer in South Africa: